About Jefferson County

 Sheriff & Law Enforcement

-The Jefferson County Sheriff's Office is responsible for maintaining law and order throughout the county, particularly in unincorporated areas.
-The office oversees the county jail, processes arrests, and maintains criminal records.
-The Sheriff's Office is also involved in community programs aimed at crime prevention and public safety education.
+Jefferson County Sheriff's Office is responsible for maintaining law and order throughout Jefferson County, particularly in unincorporated areas.
+The office oversees Jefferson County jail, processes arrests, and maintains criminal records.
 Notable divisions within the office include the patrol division, investigations, and a dedicated team for handling narcotics-related offenses.

 Police Departments

-In addition to the Jefferson County Sheriff's Office, several municipal police departments operate within the county.
+In addition to Jefferson County Sheriff's Office, several municipal police departments operate within Jefferson County.
 These include the Louisville Police Department, Wrens Police Department, and Wadley Police Department.
 Each department is responsible for law enforcement within its respective city limits, handling local crime, traffic enforcement, and community policing.
-The agencies coordinate on major crimes and emergencies, ensuring comprehensive coverage and response across the county.
+The agencies coordinate on major crimes and emergencies, making sure of full coverage and response across Jefferson County.

 Law Enforcement & Arrests

-The Jefferson County Sheriff's Office, located at 106 East Broad Street, Louisville, GA 30434, serves as the primary law enforcement agency for the county.
-The Sheriff's Office can be reached at (478) 625-7261 and maintains jurisdiction over unincorporated areas as well as operates the Jefferson County Detention Center.
-Inmates housed at the Jefferson County jail can be looked up through the county's detention facility by calling the jail directly at (478) 625-3242 or visiting the Sheriff's Office in person during business hours.
+Jefferson County Sheriff's Office, located at 106 East Broad Street, Louisville, GA 30434, is the primary law enforcement agency for Jefferson County.
+Inmates housed at Jefferson County jail can be looked up through Jefferson County's detention facility by calling the jail directly or visiting the Sheriff's Office in person during business hours.

-• § 50-18-70 et seq.), arrest records are considered public information and can be requested from the Sheriff's Office or the arresting municipal police department.
+• Under Georgia's Open Records Act (§ 50-18-70 et seq.), arrest records are considered public information and can be requested from the Sheriff's Office or the arresting municipal police department.

 • Requests should be made in writing and submitted to the custodian of records at the respective agency.